• TT Homepage

 Status: Proposal: Year 2016

-Garden Towers - Nanning, CHINA
+Garden Towers - Nanning, PRC

 TT Architects were awarded first place in an invited international competition for a large mixed-use development in Nanning, CHINA.